 There are many different types and brands of the contraceptive pill, and sadly, it may be a case of trial and error to find the right one for you.

-But in general, the combined oral contraceptive pill that contains both oestrogen and progesterone are thought to have the most chance of being successful at treating acne.
+But in general, the combined oral contraceptive pill can help reduce acne and is thought to have the highest chance of being successful.
 Your doctor will also prescribe one that has a very low androgen level.

-If you take the pill to help treat acne and it’s successful, you may notice that when you stop, your acne symptoms may return.
-This will depend on various circumstances such as how old you are and whether any underlying health conditions that are causing your acne, such as PCOS, are under control.
+If you use the pill to help treat acne and it’s successful, you may notice that when you stop, your symptoms may return.
+This will depend on various circumstances such as how old you are and whether any underlying health conditions that are causing your cases of acne, such as PCOS, are under control.

 If you’re past your teenage years and early 20s, your hormones may have levelled enough such that they no longer cause your acne symptoms.
-Coming off the pill and giving it a month or so will help you and your doctor determine whether or not your symptoms can be managed without taking the oral contraceptive pill.
+Coming off the pill and giving it a month or so will help you and your doctor determine whether or not your symptoms can be managed without using a birthcontrol pill.

-Your doctor can discuss your personal circumstances with you, and discuss your options if you’d like to, or need to, come off the pill.
+Your doctor can discuss your personal circumstances with you, and discuss switching to a different pill and your options if you’d like to, or need to, come off your prescribed medication.

-The pill can cause some common side effects, including headaches, nausea, weight gain, mood swings and changes and sore or swollen breasts.
-Taking the oral contraceptive pill can also cause your periods to become lighter and less painful, whilst it can also cause spotting between your periods.
+The pill can cause some common side effects, including headaches, nausea, weight gain, mood swings or changes and sore or swollen breasts.
+Using a birth control pill can also cause your periods to become lighter and less painful, whilst it can also cause spotting between your periods.

-More seriously, it can lead to pain in the chest or abdomen, swelling of the legs and blurred vision - all of which should be investigated by your doctor.
+More seriously, it can lead to pain in the chest or abdomen, swelling of the legs and blurred vision - all of which should be investigated by your doctor as soon as possible.
+Call 111 or visit A&E if you feel seriously unwell.

 Taking the pill can also lead to changes in the skin, as discussed in this article.